 Teenager wakes up early and comes downstairs quickly – WIN!!

-I could have just called it a day in the parenting teen department.
+I could have just called it a day in the parenting a teen department.

 But, unfortunately, I didn’t.